What is the best upholstery cleaner for white upholstery?

 I would definitely write or call the manufacturer for their suggestions.
 That way you don't end up inadvertently ruining the furniture.
 They might be able to recommend cheap substitutions you can use for the cleaning chemicals, and also tell you what not to use.
 Also, I've found that when getting quotes from businesses on their services, sometimes the smaller, friendlier mom and pop places are more willing than large businesses to give you advice.
 They may tell you how you can do the job yourself or how they would do it, even if it means they won't get the job.

 Woolite Good for Delicate Upholstery Cleaning

-I have cleaned upholstery with Woolite foam (aerosol), and it works well.
+I have cleaned upholstery with Woolite Foam (aerosol), and it works well.
 I have also whipped Woolite liquid soap or mild dish detergent mixed with water into a foam.
 I then spread the foam on the upholstery, let it dry, vacuumed it off, and then wiped it off with a cloth lightly dampened with diluted vinegar to remove any soap residue.
-That worked well, too, and was cheaper and more ecologically sound.
+That worked well, toofor cleaning upholstery, and was cheaper and more ecologically sound.

 Take the Next Step